Maurdekye/satisfactory_factory_planner/README.md

 ## Further Usage Details

 By default, the program will choose the first applicable recipe from `recipes.json` for each of the products it utilizes, and will use those to plan your factory.
 If you would like it to use alternative recipes, you can list the recipes in the file for a given product with `--list-recipes`, and then select that recipe's index for use in planning with `--recipes`.

-If the recipe you want isn't listed in the config file, then you may need to add it to the file yourself manually.
+### Updating Recipes

+The included `recipes.json` file was generated using the pair utility [Satisfactory Recipe Importer](https://github.com/Maurdekye/satisfactory-recipe-parser), using the `Docs.json` file included with Update 8 of Satisfactory.
+For future updates, you may need to re-run the utility to get up-to-date recipes.

 ## Options